wprender/cloudbreak-docs/docs/sssd.md

     - Can contain lowercase alphanumeric and hyphens only
     - Number of characters should be between 1 and 100
 - `Configuration Type`:
-    - `PARAMETERS` you can provide your configuration parameters on the GUI
+    - `Parameters` you can provide your configuration parameters on the GUI
-    - `FILE` you can upload your configuration file
+    - `File` you can upload your configuration file
-    - `TEXT` you can copy-paste your configuration`
+    - `Text` you can copy-paste your configuration`
 - `Provider Type`
     - `LDAP` Lightweight Directory Access Protocol
-    - `ACTIVE_DIRECTORY` Active Directory
+    - `Active Directory` Active Directory
     - `IPA` Identity, Policy and Audit suit
 - `Provider URL` your LDAP or AD provider address
     - Can contain LDAP and AD protocols only